 Admissions

-The admissions process is fairly straightforward: applicants must be in possession of a high school diploma or GED or be on track for graduation, and submit their official transcripts (including any previous college-level credits) along with their application form, which can be done electronically or by regular mail.
+The admissions process is fairly straightforward: applicants must be in possession of a high school diploma or GED or be on track for graduation, and submit their official transcripts (including any previous college-level credits) along with their application form, which can be done electronically or by mail.

 Financial Aid